 When I was in college, I decided to give up meat as a way to lose weight.
 It worked, but in the process, I lost my taste for meat and jumped on the vegetarian bandwagon.
 I bought the Moosewood Cookbook, the bible in those days for any self-respecting vegetarian, and continued to expand my cooking skills.
 In time I got really good at quiche, mac 'n' cheese, fondue, and other creamy, gooey dishes.

 I never expected to get extra energy from giving up eggs and dairy, but I did.
-Within 6-12 months I noticed I didn't get as sleepy during the day, I was ready to tackle tasks with more energy, and my memory and recall improved.
-I haven't been sick, not even a cold, in seven years (knock on wood).
+Within 6 months I noticed I didn't get as sleepy during the day, I was ready to tackle tasks with more energy, and my memory and recall improved.
+In eight years, the only sicknesses I’ve had are two cases of laryngitis—no other colds or flu.
 My main motivation was compassion for animals, but the health dividends have been amazing, even without being fastidious about whole and unprocessed foods 100% of the time.

-For the last two years, I've also been systematic about trying out new dishes with my husband, who used to be a typical omnivore, eating meat once or twice a day, but who now only eats meat when he goes out to eat.
+For the last four years, I've also been systematic about trying out new dishes with my husband, who used to be a typical omnivore, eating meat once or twice a day, but who now eats plant-based except when he goes out to eat.
 I've learned a lot from this experience about what scares omnivores off.
-I've shared some principles based on his responses and those of others.

 My goal is to help people who want to eat less meat, eggs, and dairy find resources and information to make progress on their resolution.
 If you're putting food on the table for a family every night, making a change like this will feel daunting, but it's feasible, and I hope I can help.
 There's now so much scientific evidence supporting the reduction or elimination of animal products--you're going in the right direction.
 It will just take a little time and a change in perspective (your own and the relatives and friends who tell you you're crazy).